Wednesday, 6 November 2024

 Rufous Songlark

-A few Superb Parrots flew by but never gave good views, a few 'Yellow' Rosellas were however a bit of obliging, although they look nothing alike, the 'Yellow' Rosella is actually considered a race of the Crimson Rosella.
+A few Superb Parrots flew by gave fleeting views, a few 'Yellow' Rosellas were a bit more obliging.
+Although they look nothing alike, the 'Yellow' Rosella is actually considered a race of the Crimson Rosella.

 Crimson 'Yellow' Rosella